Home | New Testament Studies | HebrewsTable of Contents | Previous Section | Next Section |

 ▣ "and by it many be defiled" The presence of one disgruntled person affects the whole group.
 Our beliefs, actions, and attitudes do influence others.
 What an awesome responsibility!

 12:16 "immoral or godless person" This is surprising hyperbole.
-Esau is a secular person, not interested in family affairs, but noting immoral or godless is recorded in Genesis 25 or 27.
+Esau is a secular person, not interested in family affairs, but nothing immoral or godless is recorded in Genesis 25 or 27.
 Some commentators assume this is a reference to Esau's non-Hebrew wives (cf. Gen. 26:34; 36:2).
 The assumption is that they led him into idolatry.

 ▣ "Esau" His story is recorded in Gen. 25:27-34; 27.
 He becomes a very evil person in rabbinical Judaism's traditions (cf. Jubilees 25:1,8 and Genesis Rabba 70d,72a).
 This context, however, uses him because he knew God's promises but did not act on them.